hartmaj2/hartmaj2.github.io/resources.md

 ## Technical site details

+### Latex rendering

 - for Latex rendering, we put `<script async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"> </script>` in the head of the layout html
   - `async` means that the script does not block rendering of the rest of the HTML document
   - CDN (Content Delivery Network) - delivers content from the nearest source to me using the same piece of code for everybody

+### Top navbar

+The top navbar can be found in `_includes/navigation.html`.
+The best feature of this navbar is, that it is created automatically using a for loop (written in liquid templating language) that goes through all pages in the sections.